dbailleul/RClone/README.md

 ## Installation

-Get the released version from CRAN:

-    install.packages("RClone")

-Or the development version from github:
+Get the lastest development version from github:

     #install.packages("devtools")
     devtools::install_github("dbailleul/RClone")
+    library(RClone)

+or the released version from CRAN:

+    install.packages("RClone")

 And then, generate manuals: